Our Brexit Promise

 P&O Cruises Brexit Q&A

-Why is P&O Cruises a good holiday choice in these uncertain times?
+Why is P&O Cruises a good holiday choice?

-With over 180 years of history and travel expertise, we’re well placed to respond to any changes.
-We’ve been working hard across the business to make sure everything is in place to manage any impact on your holiday plans.
+With over 180 years of history and travel expertise, we're confident we have everything in place to manage any impact on your holiday plans.

 Our deposit means you can secure your holiday at a great price.
-By booking ahead, you may avoid future currency fluctuations, particularly in the event of a no-deal Brexit.
+By booking ahead, you may also avoid future currency fluctuations.

 Will my passport be valid or will I need visas?